Sears doom-and-gloomers approach the end of their long wait.

 When a retailer like that files for bankruptcy, stockholders get shafted and most likely end up with nothing.
 Holders of unsecured debt “fare poorly,” according to Fitch’s review of past retailer bankruptcies.
 Recoveries on second-lien debt “varied.”
 But first-lien lenders made “full recoveries on at least one bank loan or secured bond issue.”

 So who owns Sears’ first-lien debt?
-Lambert and his hedge fund?
+Lampert and his hedge fund?
 And when will that bankruptcy finally happen?

 Probably not before July 8, 2017, the date of the above-mentioned sale-leaseback deals to Seritage Growth, according to Debtwire: